ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_breastcancer/concept_model.rst

        treatment was lumpectomy with radiation (43%), then lumpectomy (27%), then mastectomy (unilateral - 24%, bilateral 4.5%).
 2.3% did not receive any intervention.
 There were changes over time.
-     - **97.5% (95-100%)** of people diagnosed with DCIS receive treatment.
+     - **97.5% (UI 95-100%)** of people diagnosed with DCIS receive treatment.
        Justification: SEER found 2.3% no intervention in USA, Mannu 2020 found no surgery in 4.7% in UK.
    * - LCIS treatment coverage
      - King 2015, J Clin Oncol
      - I think the proportion of treatment for LCIS is accurate.
-     - **20.0% (15-25%)** of people diagnosed with LCIS receive treatment.
+     - **20.0% (UI 15-25%)** of people diagnosed with LCIS receive treatment.
        Justification: 21.6% treated in King 2015 (MSK cancer center, USA), but value might be different in china insured population
    * - 30% screening coverage in baseline scenario
      - Bao et al found 22.5% screening probability in general population and we